Long silenced by fear, Syrians now speak about rampant torture under Assad

 Assad’s system of repression grew as civil war raged

-Zahra was arrested along with his father after security agents killed one of his brothers, a well-known anti-Assad graffiti artist.
-After they were released, Zahra fled to opposition-held areas.
+After he and his father were released, Zahra fled to opposition-held areas.
 Within a few months, security agents returned and dragged off 13 of his male relatives, including a younger brother and, again, his father.

-They were brought to Branch 215.
-All were tortured and killed.
-Zahra later recognized their bodies among photos leaked by a defector that showed the corpses of thousands killed while in detention.
-Their bodies were never recovered, and how and when they died is unknown.
+All were killed.
+Zahra later recognized their bodies among photos leaked by a defector showing thousands killed in detention.
+Their bodies were never recovered.

-Rights groups estimate at least 150,000 people went missing after anti-government protests began in 2011, most vanishing into Assad’s prison network.
-Many of them were killed, either in mass executions or from torture and prison conditions.
+Rights groups estimate at least 150,000 people went missing since anti-government protests began in 2011, most vanishing into detention facilities.
+Many were killed, either in mass executions or from torture and prison conditions.
 The exact number remains unknown.

 Even before the uprising, Assad had ruled with an iron fist.
-But as peaceful protests turned into a full-fledged civil war that would last 14 years, Assad rapidly expanded his system of repression.

-New detention facilities sprung up in security compounds, military airports and under buildings — all run by military, security and intelligence agencies.
+But as protests turned into a civil war that would last 14 years, Assad expanded his system of repression.
+New detention facilities run by military, security and intelligence agencies sprung up in security compounds, military airports and under buildings.

-Touring the site of his torture and detention, Zahra hoped to find some sign of his lost relatives.
+At Branch 215, Zahra hoped to find some sign of his lost relatives.
 But there was nothing.
-At home, his aunt, Rajaa Zahra, saw the pictures of her killed children for the first time.
-She had refused to look at the leaked photos before.
-She lost three of her six sons in Branch 215 and a fourth was killed at a protest.
-Her brother, she said, had three sons, now he has only one.
+At home, his aunt, Rajaa Zahra, looked at the leaked pictures of her killed children for the first time – something she had long refused to do.
+She lost four of her six sons in Assad’s crackdowns.
+Her brother, she said, lost two of his three sons.

 “They were hoping to finish off all the young men of the country.”